The 1982 World Rowing Championships took place from 23-29 August in Lucerne. The women’s events had 62 entries from 21 countries.

 There was still a limit of four crews per event, but single sculls were added to the programme, along with the coxed fours and double sculls which had been raced in 1981, possibly prompted by Beryl Mitchell’s silver medal at the World Championships.

-It has been said that although these were invitation races, not many invitations were issued.
+Not many invitations were issued.
 In this second year of these test events, designed to assess the feasibility of including a full programme of women’s races over a short course, the invitations were kept to a minimum as the American scullers Lofgren and Pendleton from Long Beach Rowing Association doubled up in the singles and double sculls.

 The actual crews were: